 - Proven ability to research, analyse and interpret information and report on findings.

-- Works collaboratively in a team and with stakeholders and; treats people with respect and courtesy.
+- Works collaboratively in a team and with stakeholders and; treats people with respect.

 - Able to write a range of documents and able to communicate clearly and effectively to various audiences.

 - Shows willingness to learn and develop expertise, responds to feedback and changes in requirements, to work towards agreed outcomes.

 - Acts with integrity and behaves in an honest, professional and ethical way.

 Other selection techniques, such as second round interviews or written questions, may also be used.
 If this is the case you will be informed when you are contacted to book in your interview.

 After interviews, reference checks will be completed for the most competitive applicants.